-A spokesman for MSHA says he's seeking comment from agency officials.
+A spokesman for MSHA says he is seeking comment from agency officials.

-Clair says there's still a little more than a year before the statute of limitations would block criminal charges.
-But he's worried about the time that has passed.
+Clair says there is still a little more than a year before the statute of limitations would block criminal charges.
+But he is worried about the time that has passed.

-In February of 2009, then-U.S. Attorney Brett Tolman spoke at length about the case in an interview with Paul Foy of the Associated Press.
+In February 2009, then-U.S. Attorney Brett Tolman spoke at length about the case in an interview with Paul Foy of The Associated Press.
 Foy asked then why the investigation was taking so long.